rwieruch/blog_robinwieruch_content/blog/web-applications/index.md

 );
 ```

-In this little React application, only a variable called `title` is displayed in a HTML `div` element.
+In this little React application, only a variable called `title` is displayed in an HTML `div` element.
 However, everything between the HTML `div` element can be replaced with an entire HTML structure built with React components and its templating syntax JSX.

 ```javascript
 import * as React from 'react';